int141312/int141312.github.io/_pages/about.md

         </p>

         <p>
-My dream is to contribute to making AI an everyday tool, just like calculators and smartphones.
+My dream is contributing to making AI an everyday tool, just like calculators and smartphones.
         </p>

     <div class="columns">